 We have over 900 students registered with our service at St Mary's University so you won't be the only one!
 You can self-refer for disability and dyslexia support from a phone or computer.

 For more information on the ways we can provide support, or how we provide that support, visit our Disability and Dyslexia Support page.

-Employability Services, through the Careers Service and Centre for Workplace Learning, also offers support and careers advice for students with disabilities, a long-term health condition or a specific learning difference.
+Employability Services also offers support and careers advice for students with disabilities, a long-term health condition, or a specific learning difference.

 If your programme has the option to undertake a workplace learning module we can support with finding placements through our relationships with local employers.
 To learn more, visit our Workplace Learning Moodle pages.

 We can also help with finding disability confident employers and engaging with them positively for example how to disclose.
 We also have the Employability Confident programme to support employability development for students with disabilities.
 To find out more and book an appointment please visit our Careers Service Moodle page.

 The Disability Confident scheme supports employers to make the most of the talents disabled people can bring to their workplace.
 Disability Confident employers of all sizes are:

 - Increasing understanding of disability